Try Paramount+ FREE for 7-days

 Bottom line: the Paramount Plus library is more modest than Netflix's, but there's plenty there to catch your eye.
 If you love crime procedurals like Blue Bloods, Netflix doesn't really have a lot of those, so you'll get your fill if you climb the Paramount Plus mountain of entertainment.
 The same applies for live football.

 While assessing a streaming service I am a person very interested in content quality and less interested in basically anything else.
-However, Paramount Plus is getting the short stick when it comes to streaming experience, especially when compared to Netflix.
+However, Paramount Plus is getting the short stick on streaming experience, especially when compared to Netflix.

-Netflix works on basically any device under the sun, from smartphones to streaming devices to gaming consoles to smart TVs.
-Paramount Plus is available via web and Android/iOS phones and tablets, plus Apple TV, Android TV/Google TV, Fire TV devices, Roku and Chromecast.
-It's also compatible with Fetch and Telstra TV, but no game consoles or fancy smart TVs.
+Netflix works on any device under the sun, from smartphones and streaming devices to gaming consoles and smart TVs.
+Paramount Plus is available via web and Android/iOS phones and tablets, plus Samsung TVs, Apple TV, Android TV/Google TV, Fire TV devices, and Chromecast.
+It's also compatible with Fetch and Telstra TV, but no game consoles or other fancy smart TVs yet.
+However, you can get Paramount Plus through Prime Video Channels and watch via the Prime Video app, which offers solid device compatibility.

 This is Paramount+